snar2019/mlops-GA/README.md

-## This is Revenue prediction project for e-commerce client with MLOPS intergration
+## This is Revenue prediction project for e-commerce client with MLOPS integration

 ### Codes to start with the project: